Almtesh/infotbm/README.md

 # Licence

 These libraries are under GNU GPL v3.
-See [licence](LICENCE) for more details.
+See [license](LICENSE) for more details.